 SMTP is an operations surface, not only a protocol

 Most teams think SMTP setup ends after credentials work.
 In production, SMTP is an operational system with queue behavior, retries, throttling, and policy controls.
 Reliability depends on how these systems are configured and observed over time.
+For teams evaluating <a href="/compare/best-smtp-relay-services">SMTP relay services</a>, understanding this operational surface is foundational.

 Separate routing policy from application logic

 Application code should not hardcode provider assumptions for every stream.
-Keep routing decisions in infrastructure policy so you can fail over, isolate risky traffic, or tune throughput without shipping emergency releases.
+Keep routing decisions in infrastructure policy so you can fail over, isolate risky traffic, or tune throughput without shipping emergency releases. <a href="/email-routing">Email routing</a> platforms handle this at scale with conditional rules and per-tenant isolation.

 Design for retry safety and idempotency